 As more developers get their start through freeCodeCamp, Codecademy or any of the multiple available bootcamps we all must adhere to a few principles.
 Ethics as it may.
 Not only should we strive to learn Web Development but we should strive to do our best.
 To help others.
 And to do all work as ethically as possible.

-If you haven’t seen The Programmer's Oath video from Uncle Bob Martin on freecodecamp’s YouTube channel I would definitely suggest you check it out.
+If you haven’t seen The Programmer’s Oath video from Uncle Bob Martin YouTube video I would definitely suggest you check it out.
 I’ll be linking to it here if you want to watch the video on YouTube.

 I will not produce harmful code.

 Creating code, be it knowingly or unknowingly, willingly or unwillingly, that is harmful.

 As a Web Developer it is your job to preserve and defend the profession of programming.
 You should strive to create code or software that does not harm a company, the profession or yourself.

 The code that I produce will always be my best work.
 I will not knowingly allow code that is defective either in behaviour or structure to accumulate.